wingify/wingify.github.io/_posts/2022-12-15-why-functional-programming-is-needed.markdown

 Most developers labor under the misconception that their job is to take a complex business problem and translate it into a language such as Java.
 They do that because Java isn’t particularly flexible as a language, forcing you to mold your ideas into the rigid structure already there.
 But as developers use malleable languages, they see the opportunity to bend the language more toward their problem rather than the problem toward their language.
 Languages like `Ruby` with its friendlier-than-mainstream support for domain-specific languages (DSLs) demonstrated that potential.
 Modern functional languages go even further. `Scala` was designed to accommodate hosting internal DSLs, and all `Lisps` (including Clojure) have unparalleled flexibility in enabling the developer to mold the language to the problem.

-# FP Error Handling
+## FP Error Handling
-In Java, errors are traditionally handled by exceptions and the language’s support for creating and propagating them.
+In `Java`, errors are traditionally handled by exceptions and the language’s support for creating and propagating them.
 But what if structured exception handling didn’t exist?
 Many functional languages don’t support the exception paradigm, so they must find alternate ways of expressing error conditions.
 Exceptions violate a couple of premises that most functional languages adhere to.
 First, they prefer pure functions, which have no side effects.
 However, throwing an exception is a side effect that causes unusual (exceptional) program flow.
 Functional languages tend to deal with values, preferring to react to return values that indicate an error rather than interrupt program flow.
 Functional programs tend toward referential transparency: the calling routine shouldn’t care whether it accesses a value or a function that returns a value.
 If a function can also throw an exception, it isn’t a safe substitute for a value.

 ## FP Code Reuse
 Functional programmers also want reusable code, but they use different building blocks.
 Rather than try to create well-known relationships (coupling) between structures, functional programming tries to extract coarse-grained reuse mechanisms—based in part on category theory, a branch of mathematics that defines relationships (morphism) between types of objects.
 Most applications do things with lists of elements, so a functional approach is to build reuse mechanisms around the idea of lists plus contextualized, portable code.
 Functional languages rely on first-class functions (functions that can appear anywhere any other language construct can appear) as parameters and return values.